 Dr. Logan Petit is a surgical sports medicine specialist treating conditions of the shoulder, knee, hip, and elbow, with a focus on shoulder and knee procedures.
-Dr. Petit is a New Hampshire native and is excited to return to Connecticut where he did his residency and take care of the community and surrounding areas where he will live and raise his family.
+He is dedicated to helping patients return to the activities they enjoy through personalized, evidence-based orthopedic care.

 ECRB debridement and repair (lateral epicondylitis)